13 Magical Things to Do in Seville Spain

 The magnificent Seville Cathedral

-When planning your Seville itinerary, make sure you add a visit to the third-largest cathedral in the world.
-It is also the resting place of Christopher Columbus, making the Seville Cathedral a must-see when in Seville.
+One of the best things to do when planning your Seville itinerary, make sure you add a visit to the third-largest cathedral in the world.
+The Cathedral of Seville is also the resting place of Christopher Columbus, making the Seville Cathedral a must-see when in Seville.

 The Seville Cathedral was made a UNESCO site in 1987 and dates to 1517, even though some of the interiors of the cathedral was only finished in the 20th century.
 And with 80 chapels, there is a lot to see inside.